dheeraj7596/Small2Large/README.md

 3. Generate selected subsets from the perplexities of the smaller model trained in step above.
 4. Train bigger model on the selected subsets.

-*Below, we give an example where we use a smaller Llama-2 7B model to select data from the Alpaca dataset for the bigger Llama-2 13B.
-If you would like to generate the exact subsets used in our paper from our training runs, go to step 3 below.*
+*Below, we give an example where we use a smaller Llama-2 7B model to select data from the Alpaca dataset for the bigger Llama-2 13B.*

+**Note:** *If you would like to use the exact subsets from our paper, we have included them under `./data/alpaca...` and `./data/dolly...`*.

 ### 1. Clustering
 ```